 The National Environmental Policy Act (NEPA) requires federal agencies to conduct detailed air quality assessments for federal actions that may significantly affect the environment.
 These air quality assessments may be included in Environmental Assessments (EAs), Environmental Impact Statements (EISs) for planning level analyses (e.g., Resource Management Plans) and project level analyses, or leasing analyses for a variety of sources operating on Federal lands.
 Through the Memorandum of Understanding (MOU) among the U.S. Department of Agriculture, U.S. Department of the Interior, and the U.S. Environmental Protection Agency Regarding Air Quality Analyses and Mitigation for Federal Oil and Gas Decisions through NEPA signed in 2011 (hereafter referred to as “Air Quality MOU for Oil and Gas through NEPA”), the Department of Agriculture, the Department of Interior, and the Environmental Protection Agency have outlined a standard approach for conducting air quality analyses for oil and gas development on Federal lands.
 In general, NEPA air quality assessments evaluate the potential air quality and air quality related value (AQRV) impacts due to emissions from a proposed action and alternatives.
 The level of analysis required for a NEPA action depends on the type of development, location of development, and magnitude of emissions created from the development.
 Depending on these factors, the air quality assessments may include a qualitative analysis that describes the air quality issues or impacts using available monitoring data and studies conducted in other NEPA projects.
 The air quality assessments may also include a quantitative analysis that involves the use of air quality models to assess impacts to air quality and AQRVs.

-A dispersion model and a photochemical grid model (PGM) are typically used to quantitatively assess the impacts associated with the development.
+A plume dispersion model (e.g., AERMOD) and a photochemical grid model (PGM) (e.g., CAMx and CMAQ) are typically used to quantitatively assess the air quality impacts associated with the development.
 These models require emissions and meteorological information to estimate the concentration and dispersion of pollutants that impact air quality.
 Considerable resources are needed to develop the model inputs and to conduct the air quality modeling analyses.
 As a result, multiple federal and state agencies in the intermountain west identified the need to more efficiently and expeditiously collect air quality data and conduct air quality modeling.
 To address this need, the agencies entered into an MOU in 2011 to initiate a pilot project (Three State Air Quality Study (3SAQS)) that would add ambient air quality monitoring stations and develop an air quality modeling platform to assess the air quality in the intermountain west.
-The 3SAQS would also develop data warehouse that would maintain the ambient monitoring data, emission inventories, meteorology, and air quality modeling inputs and outputs.
-After the 3SAQS culminated in 2014, the Cooperators decided to continue the efforts for another three years and refer to the study as the Western-States Air Quality Study (WAQS).
+The 3SAQS developed a data warehouse that maintains the ambient monitoring data, emission inventories, meteorology, and air quality modeling inputs and outputs.
+After the 3SAQS culminated in 2014, the Cooperators of the study decided to continue the efforts for another three years and refer to the study as the Western-States Air Quality Study (WAQS).

 PURPOSE